SHMMOD/troubadour/README.md

 ## Primary Components
 ### Authentication
-When a user opens Troubador, they first see the authentication page handled by Auth0.
+When a user opens Troubadour, they first see the authentication page handled by Auth0.
 From here, the user can choose to log in using a username/password or a Google account.
 [screenshot here]

 ### Projects